Use a Member of the Association of Uganda Tour Operators

 A Specialist rather than a Generalist might be the right Tour Operator.

 If you go through Owino Market in Kampala, you will find yourself being pulled, tugged, pressured to enter someone’s stall to buy, and you wind up with things that you never wanted and did not need.

 A few Ugandan Tour Operators try to sell you safaris in that manner.
 Most will be low-key and use a relational selling approach.

-The only time a Tour Operator might tell you that you need to act in a timely manner if there are Permits involved, especially Gorilla Habituation Permits and there only two left.
+The only time a Tour Operator might tell you that you need to act on time if there are Permits involved, especially Gorilla Habituation Permits and there only two left.

 A Tour Operator must keep diligent records of down payments since profits for the company are not realized until final payment is made.

-A Scam Tour Operator will use the lowest price technique to get your money.
-Most Safari quotes will be similar, there will be differences since tour operators may offer the same safari with different activities, meal plans and the like.
+A Scam Tour Operator will use the lowest priced technique to get your money.
+Most Safari quotes will be similar.
+There will be differences since tour operators may offer the same safari with different activities, meal plans, and the like.

 The Mushra Travel Agency in Uganda advertised Gorilla Safaris on Facebook at 30% off – that tour operator had to use the same lodges, same permits, same transport costs as other tour operators.
 How then?

-A fraudulent Tour Operator who has no intent on delivering services just want to get at your money.
+A fraudulent Tour Operator who has no intent on delivering services want to get at your money.
 They will offer a price that is ridiculously low in price.
-You think you are getting a bargain but when you arrive for your Safari in Entebbe there is nothing that awaits you.
+You think you are getting a bargain, but when you arrive for your Safari in Entebbe, there is nothing that awaits you.
 You have been scammed.